Life on Campus

 Dr. Vo obtained a Master of Science in Finance from University of Colorado at Denver and a Ph.D. degree in finance from Louisiana State University.
 Before entering academia, he worked as a business specialist at SOTRANS, a leading Vietnamese corporation.
 He taught at Ton Duc Thang University and Louisiana State University prior to joining Western Connecticut State University.

 At the Ancell School of Business, Dr. Vo teaches Corporate Finance, Money, Banking and Financial Markets, and Financial Institutions.
 His research focuses on Corporate Finance, Financial Markets, and Banking.
-His works have been selected for presentation at leading academic conferences such as the Financial Management Association, Midwest Finance Association, and Southern Finance Association annual meetings.
+His works have been selected for presentation at leading academic conferences such as the Financial Management Association, Midwest Finance Association, Southern Finance Association, and Academy of Financial Services annual meetings.

-Dr. Vo’s research has been published in the Journal of Financial Services Research, the Journal of Business Economics and Management, and the International Review of Financial Analysis.
-He has also served as a reviewer for the Journal of Financial Stability.
+Dr. Vo’s research has been published in the leading journals such as Journal of Financial Services Research, the Journal of Business Economics and Management, the International Review of Financial Analysis, Accounting & Finance, and International Review of Economics and Finance.
+He has also served as a reviewer for the Journal of Financial Stability, Review of Financial Economics, Research in International Business and Finance, International Review of Financial Analysis, and International Review of Economics and Finance.

 Mr. Robert Barghaus